SantCineva/ForzaTelemetryToExcel/README.md

 I'm no expert at programming so it is what it is.

-You will need to install:
+You will need to install Openpyxl.
+To do that, run the following command into the console:
-Openpyxl - pip install openpyxl
+`pip install openpyxl`